 The leaves and flowers are probably the best parts.

 The stems do have a white sap inside.
 This is probably the only part you want to avoid.
-There are reports that it has a laxative effect.
+There are reports that it has a laxative effect (this can either be a problem or benefit.)

 The root of the dandelion is covered in a brown skin, but the inside is white.